Why Financial Decisions Feel Heavier Than They Used To

 Staying steady.

-And still, a decision that once felt like a small adjustment now feels like a threshold.
+But a decision that once felt like a small adjustment may now feel like a threshold.

 Money decisions used to live in one lane.